-In March 2010, the ACA became law and substantially changed the way healthcare will be financed by both governmental and private insurers, and significantly impacted the pharmaceutical industry.
-The ACA contains a number of provisions that may have a significant impact on our business, including provisions that:
+In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, collectively known as the Affordable Care Act, or ACA, became law and substantially changed the way healthcare will be financed by both governmental and private insurers, and significantly impacted the pharmaceutical industry.
+The ACA contains a number of provisions that may have a significant impact on our business.